-Imagine that you sail into Trogir’s bay, this historic town-museum, on sailing boat, some luxury yacht or a romantic Croatia gulet.
+Imagine that you sail into Trogir’s bay, this historic town-museum, on sailing boat, some luxury yacht or a romantic Croatian gulet.
 What kind of experience would that be!
-To have a holiday as good as possible we bring you nautical story of the best preserved Romanesque-Gothic town in central Europe, Trogir.
+To have a holiday as good as possible we bring you nautical story of the best-preserved Romanesque-Gothic town in central Europe, Trogir.

 Town that looks like time stopped in it is on the island between the mainland and the island of Čiovo.
 The city, across the canal north of Trogir, which is not recommended to sail on due the sea depth of 2 meters, is connected with the mainland by an old stone bridge.

 Another bridge connects Trogir and Čiovo.
 Passage height from sea level is 2.80 meters.
 The ships which cannot pass under the bridge from the direction of the Kastela Bay, sailing into on the west side between the island of Čiovo and rocks Čelice.
 Green lighthouse on Cape Čubrijan (BL 2s 8m 4M; accurate position 43 ° 30, 7’N 16 ° 14.6 ‘E) will serve you for navigation.
 If you are coming from the east, the direction of navigation will show you the red and green buoys.